-The Edinburgh and South East Scotland (ESES) region has an incredible platform to build on.
-The region, home to 1.4m people, of whom 65% are of working age, also hosts world-class higher and further education institutes, which continue to add to our enormous talent pool.
-Individually, the six authorities have their unique distinctiveness, but collectively they form a strong regional entity.
+The Edinburgh and South East Scotland (ESES) city region has an extraordinary platform to build on.
+The region, home to 1.4m people, of whom 65% are of working age, hosts a strong economy, incredible natural assets, world class educational institutions and cultural programmes, and diverse and innovative private and third sector businesses.

-While the platform for this growth is extremely strong, there are a number of factors that must be addressed to support future development.
-These include: the response from Covid-19 and its devastating economic and social impact, the need to address societal imbalances throughout the region and the urgent need to deliver this within a net zero context.
+While the platform for the future is strong, there are a number of challenges that must be addressed to support future development.
+These include: the recovery from Covid-19 and its economic and social impact; the need to address polarisation across the region; and the urgent need to deliver a just transition to a net carbon zero economy, responding to the Climate Emergency declared by Scottish Government in April 2019.

-Partners across the region have been working hard to deliver on the city region deal that will bring £1.3bn investment over a 15 year period.
-The identity of the region has been strengthened as a result of closer working that the city region deal has brought, allowing our collective and individual priorities to be articulated more clearly than ever before.
+Partners across the region have been working hard to deliver on the City Region Deal that will bring £1.3bn investment over a 15 year period.
+Partnerships across the region have been strengthened as a result of closer working that the City Region Deal has brought, allowing our collective and individual priorities to be articulated more clearly than ever before.
 It also has helped us to develop a mechanism by which we are able to deliver on the key needs of our citizens.

-This way of working has helped us to shape the Regional Prosperity Framework into the document presented here, and it is on this that we are reaching out to you for comments, feedback and ideas on what matters to you for our region.
 At the heart of the Framework are three key components: delivering a future society that is resilient, flourishing and innovative.

-- The challenges of Covid-19 have highlighted the need for resilience to ensure that our citizens have the support they need to prosper within our communities. - Flourishing because we need to design a society that works for everyone.
-The inequalities across our region must be tackled head-on by this work - The ESES region was home to the Scottish Enlightenment.
-Once again we must embrace the spirit of innovation found within education, business and communities and direct this to solving a wider range of challenges
+The challenges of Covid-19 have highlighted the need for resilience to ensure that our citizens have the support they need to respond quickly to the key issues in our communities.

+Flourishing because we need to design a society and economy that works for everyone.
+The inequalities across our region must be tackled head-on by this work

+The ESES region was home to the Scottish Enlightenment and now has a unique opportunity to build on the investment from the Data Driven Innovation programme.
+We must embrace the spirit of innovation found across our communities and businesses and direct this to solving a wider range of challenges

-While this document mentions the economic successes of the region and plans for the future GVA growth, it also recognises the need for well-being and quality of life to be prioritised.
-While the region regularly tops UK city lists for quality of life1, there are significant challenges we must address within our communities to support all our citizens.
+While this document mentions the economic successes of the region and plans for the future GVA growth, it also recognises the need for the environment, inequalities, well-being and quality of life to be prioritised.
+The region regularly tops UK city lists for quality of life1, but there are significant challenges we must address within our communities to support all our citizens.
 In order to build this society, there are a number of key initiatives reflected within this document.
 This includes the need for critical infrastructure to enable this development.
-It also includes how we will support individuals to maintain the sense of community through a neighbourhood approach that helps maintain the culture, identity and vibrancy throughout our communities.
+It also includes how we will protect the environment and support individuals to maintain the sense of community through a neighbourhood approach that helps maintain the culture, identity and vibrancy throughout our communities.